 Colleges That Have Architecture As a Major: List of Schools

 Architecture is the study of how to design and create buildings and other structures.
-Undergraduate architectural courses are available at various colleges throughout the U.S.
+Various colleges throughout the U.S. have undergraduate architectural majors.

 How to Select an Architecture School

-Students may enroll in a variety of bachelor's degree programs in architecture, although a Bachelor of Architecture program is the most widely accepted program for aspiring architects.
+Students may enroll in a variety of bachelor's degree programs in architecture, although a Bachelor of Architecture program is most common for aspiring architects.
 Students can find these programs through the architecture schools at many 4-year universities.

 Architecture Program Overview

 An undergraduate program in architecture is designed to instill the fundamentals of the field and prepare students for entry-level positions and graduate school.
 Basic coursework can include:

 - 2-D and 3-D digital methods of representation